-This guide is written for system programmers who are developing scripts for the IRIS FailSafe system.
-These scripts allow the failover of applications that are not handled by the base and optional products.
-Readers must be familiar with the operation and administration of nodes running IRIS FailSafe, with the applications that are to be failed over, and with the IRIS FailSafe Version 2 Administrator's Guide.
+This guide is written for system programmers who are writing their own plug-ins for the FailSafe system.
+This software allows the failover of applications that are not handled by the base and optional plug-ins.
+Readers must be familiar with the operation and administration of nodes running FailSafe, with the applications that are to be failed over, and with the FailSafe Administrator's Guide for SGI InfiniteStorage.